MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

     Sync-NAVApp -ServerInstance BC150 -Name "BaseApp" -Version 15.0.34982.0 -tenant default
     ```

-    This will append tables in database with guids extensions.
+    This will append tables in database with extension IDs.

 5. Upgrade the tenant data.